 Exit counseling refers to a requirement whereby borrowers of various federal student loans who are exiting a University (via graduation; transfer; or withdrawal) OR who enroll below a half-time status must complete an on-line tutorial that details the specific rights and responsibilities of a federal student loan borrower.
 Details include prevailing repayment options that are available.

-The expected family contribution (EFC) represents an amount calculated from a standardized formula (generally either using a federal methodology or an institutional methodology) equating to the level of funding expected to be paid towards the student’s educational expenses during a specified period of enrollment (typically the academic year).
-For dependent students, the federal EFC includes expected contributions from parents and the student.
-For independent students, the federal EFC includes expected contributions from the student (and spouse if applicable).
-Institutional methodology often requires non-custodial parent contributions to be included; as well as a parent contribution for many qualifying as independent for federal aid.
+The expected family contribution (EFC) represents an amount calculated from a standardized formula (known as institutional methodology) equating to the level of funding expected to be paid towards the student’s educational expenses during a specified period of enrollment (typically the academic year).
+Federal methodology now calculates a Student Aid Index (SAI) using federal methodology, although a SAI amount is often used to determine eligibility for federal student aid resources in manner consistent with the use of an EFC.
+For dependent students, the EFC (SAI) reflects financial data from parents and the student.
+For independent students, the EFC (SAI) reflects financial data from the student (and spouse if applicable).
+Institutional methodology requires an additional non-custodial parent contribution, as well as a parent contribution for many qualifying as independent for federal aid.
 Finally, it is important to note that the EFC is NOT a measure of cash flow, simply a snapshot in time of a family’s financial situation and the funding for education that is determined to be expected.

 Free Application for Federal Student Aid (FAFSA) is the application that a student must complete each year in order to be considered for all federal student/parent aid programs.
 The FAFSA is available on-line at fafsa.gov and Tulane’s federal school code: 002029 must be entered in order for Tulane to receive your FAFSA data.